In the SMART Recovery program we use concepts from many sources, especially cognitive behavior therapy and scientific research on effective treatment.

 SMART Recovery holds out the hope that, with time and effort, people can recover from their addictive behaviors.
 Many will become securely abstinent and may choose to stop attending meetings.
 Others will continue to attend and will give back by helping others, facilitating meetings, or starting new meetings.

-We are excited to announce our newest Durham meeting, starting Monday, Feb 13th, in Downtown Durham!
-All Durham meetings are open to anyone interested in learning about how SMART tools may assist in Recovery.
+We are excited to announce our newest meeting that started Tuesday, May 8th, in Fuquay-Varina!
+This meeting is open to anyone interested in learning about how SMART tools may assist in recovery.
 Please join us!
 Click on the Meeting Schedule for details on ALL our local meetings!